s3-orchestrator

 func (m *BackendManager) ClearDrainState()

 ClearDrainState removes all entries from the draining map.
 Used by tests to reset state between runs.
-No-op when DrainManager has not been wired (tests that do not need drain behavior skip WireDrain).
+No-op when the manager has no drain manager.

 func (*BackendManager) Close